1991 World Series: Aftermath

-The home team did not win every game again until the 2001 World Series between the Arizona Diamondbacks and the New York Yankees.
 Seven Twins players appeared in both the 1987 and 1991 Series, playing for the Twins both times: Kirby Puckett, Kent Hrbek, Greg Gagne, Dan Gladden, Gene Larkin, Randy Bush and Al Newman.
 In addition, the Braves' Terry Pendleton also played in the 1987 Series, as a Cardinal.
+The home team did not win every game in a World Series again until the 2001 World Series between the Arizona Diamondbacks and the New York Yankees.

-After the Twins' triumph, the 1993 Phillies, 1998 Padres, 2007 Rockies and the 2008 Rays followed previous seasons' last-place finishes with a World Series appearance, but fell short.
+After the Twins' triumph, the 1993 Phillies, 1998 Padres, 2007 Rockies 2008 Rays, and the 2025 Blue Jays followed previous seasons' last-place finishes with a World Series appearance, but fell short.
 But the 2013 Red Sox joined the 1991 Twins as the only other team to win the World Series a year after finishing in last place.

 After Game 7, CBS Sports analyst Tim McCarver consoled Atlanta fans by stating that this was an excellent team and that he expected they would "be around" for some time to come.
 In fact, the Braves won an unprecedented 14 consecutive division titles (three as members of the NL West, and the last 11 in the East), not counting the strike-aborted 1994 season.
-They returned to the World Series the next year, losing in six games to the Toronto Blue Jays.
+In 1992 in particular, the Braves returned to the NLCS and once again defeated the Pirates in seven games, culminating in a dramatic game seven win.
+Francisco Cabrera's two-out single that scored David Justice and Sid Bream capped a three-run rally in the bottom of the ninth inning that gave the Braves a 3–2 victory.
+It was the first time in post-season history that the tying and winning runs had scored on a single play in the ninth inning.
+The World Series however, the Braves lost in six games to the Toronto Blue Jays.
 The Braves made three more trips to the World Series before the decade ended, defeating the Cleveland Indians in 1995 and losing in 1996 and 1999 to the Yankees.

+As previously mentioned, Charlie Leibrandt again had the opportunity to play in the World Series with the Braves in 1992.
+In the final game, in circumstances eerily similar to Game 6 of the prior year's Series, Leibrandt was called in as a reliever in an extra-inning game.
+Just as in 1991, Bobby Cox was criticized for using Leibrandt as a reliever with closer Jeff Reardon and relievers Marvin Freeman and David Nied still available.
+Toronto rallied for two runs in the top of the 11th on a hit by Dave Winfield.
+The Braves did manage to get one of those runs back in the bottom of the 11th; however, it was not enough and Leibrandt ended up as the losing pitcher.